ISISComputingGroup/ibex_developers_manual/TPGx00.md

 ### TPG500
 The TPG500 communicates over a serial interface via Ethernet, USB and RS485 (virtual com-port), and RS232 with the use of an IF 300C plugin interface card.
-Pfeiffer has their own 'Ethernet Configuration Tool' software which can be used to configure a virtual com-port.
+Pfeiffer has their own 'Ethernet Configuration Tool' software which can be used to configure a virtual com-port (see page 32 of the 'Operating Instructions' manual).

 ## Differences between the 300 and 500
 The TPG500 is the slightly newer version of the TPG300; the main differences between these two devices is in their communication protocols.
 See the manuals for what these properties are used for.